HowTo: Node Red – Switch the Raspberry Pi screen on and off

 You can find the NodeCode in the Nerdiy Git repository at:

-Further articles on the subject of NodeRed including examples can be found under the following link.
+More articles about NodeRed including examples can be found at the following link.

 Have fun with the project